andreyorst/fnl-http/README.md

  }
 ```

-The body key value can be a string, channel, reader or a file handle.
+The body key value can be a string, channel, reader, or file handle.

 The server is experimental and not properly tested.